Nathan Jones (song)

-"Nathan Jones" is a song by American girl group the Supremes from their twenty-third studio album, Touch (1971).
+"Nathan Jones" is a song by American girl group the Supremes from their 23rd studio album, Touch (1971).
 It was released on April 15, 1971, as the album's lead single.
 Produced by Frank Wilson and written by Kathy Wakefield and Leonard Caston, "Nathan Jones" was one of eight top-40 entries the Supremes recorded after its original frontwoman, Diana Ross, left the group for a solo career.

 Background

-The song centers around a woman's longing for her former lover, a man named Nathan Jones, who left her nearly a year ago "to ease [his] mind."
+The song centers around a woman's longing for her former lover, named Nathan Jones, who left her nearly a year ago "to ease [his] mind."
 Suffering through the long separation ("Winter's past, spring, and fall") without any contact or communication between herself and Jones, the narrator is no longer in love with Jones, remarking that "Nathan Jones/you've been gone too long".

 Supremes version

 "Nathan Jones" is an unusual entry among the Supremes' singles repertoire for several reasons: all three members of the group (Jean Terrell, Mary Wilson, and Cindy Birdsong) sing the song's lead vocal in unison.
 Clydie King was asked to sing along with the group to give the song a fuller vocal sound.
-While working on the song, producer Frank Wilson had in mind a rock music style of phrasing for the song, resulting in the unison vocals.
-The unison vocals would repeatedly be dubbed to create a layered harmonic tone.
-In addition, Wilson had his engineer, Cal Harris, use what can (now) be considered classic studio sensibilities to take The Funk Brothers' backing tracks for "Nathan Jones" and give them a phase shifting sound at various points during the song.
+While working on the song, producer Frank Wilson had in mind a rock music style of phrasing, resulting in the unison vocals.
+The vocals were dubbed repeatedly to create a layered harmonic tone.
+In addition, Frank Wilson had his engineer, Cal Harris, employ what are now considered classic studio sensibilities: They took the Funk Brothers' backing tracks for "Nathan Jones" and gave them a phase-shifting sound at various points during the song.
 This was accomplished by either using a second recorder (as the Beatles would have done) or (less likely) an outboard processor such as the blue faced MXR flanger.

-Released as a single on April 15, 1971, with "Happy is a Bumpy Road" as its B-side, "Nathan Jones" peaked at number 16 on the Billboard Pop Singles chart and number eight on the Billboard R&B chart.
-Overseas, the single reached number five on the UK Singles Chart.
+Released as a single on April 15, 1971, along with "Happy (Is a Bumpy Road)" as its B-side, "Nathan Jones" peaked at number 16 on the Billboard Pop Singles chart and number eight on the Billboard R&B chart.
+The single reached number five on the UK Singles Chart.
 "Nathan Jones" was the most successful single released from the Supremes' 23rd studio album, Touch.